nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 In the upper right corner, display:

-* the username of the logged in user
+* the username and email of the logged in user
 * the time of the login in the format: Last Login: 5 seconds ago.
 Use the Carbon package for this.
 * Logout link